Skip navigation

 Biography

 Lewis Wickes Hine (September 26, 1874 – November 3, 1940) was an American sociologist and muckraker photographer.
-His photographs that were taken during times such as the Progressive Era and the Great Depression, which captured the result of young children working in harsh conditions, played a role in bringing about the passage of the first child labor laws in the United States.
+His photographs taken during times such as the Progressive Era and the Great Depression captured young children working in harsh conditions, playing a role in bringing about the passage of the first child labor laws in the United States.

 This biography is from Wikipedia under an Attribution-ShareAlike Creative Commons License.
 Spotted a problem?
 Let us know.